kampersanda/constexpr_doublearray/README.md

 When constructing the double array from a large dataset, the construction may fail with the default values.
 In `make` and `predictive_search`, the trie is traversed recursively, and the maximum depth is the maximum length of the stored words.
 That is, you need to set `-fconstexpr-depth` to the maximum length at least.
 Also, in `make`, there are some parts that loop through the array, `-fconstexpr-steps` should be set to a sufficiently large value.

-In Clang, setting `-fconstexpr-depth=-1 -fconstexpr-steps=-1` provides the largest values.
+In Clang, setting `-fconstexpr-depth=-1 -fconstexpr-steps=-1` provides the largest values ([Ref](https://qiita.com/ushitora_anqou/items/6322c6839f39f6b03a4e)).
 This is a hack-like approach and may fail depending on Clang updates.
 At least, it works with AppleClang 12.0.0.

-In [GNU](https://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Dialect-Options.html), `-fconstexpr-loop-limit` is used instead of `-fconstexpr-steps`.
+In [GNU](https://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Dialect-Options.html) compilers, `-fconstexpr-loop-limit` is used instead of `-fconstexpr-steps`.
 Note that such a negative parameter will be invalid.